BurroughsHighCS/Curriculum/Assignments/HelloOperator/BooleanLogic/README.md

     }
 ```

 Above is an example of a series of conditional statements.
 By toggling the top three Boolean variables between ```true``` and ```false```, our program will execute different print statements based on our conditions.
 Using the Booleans as provided above, it will hit the first print statement, ```System.out.println("Your electric bill is high.");```.
-Can you figure out how to the necessary conditions to reach each of the possible outcomes?
+Can you figure out the necessary conditions to reach each of the possible outcomes?

 ### Logical Operators
 Boolean variables aren't the only conditions that can be placed inside of conditional statements.
 There are many **Logical Operators** the return ```true``` and ```false``` values: